emberjs/rfcs/text/0000-decorators.md

 the method to it, setting up inheritance and such in the process.
 The decorator leaves the method definition on the class, where it can be called like a normal method would, including `super` functionality.
-This maintains compatibility with the legacy object model, while making the `actions` namespace an _implementation_ detail rather than something users need to know about.
+This maintains compatibility with the classic object model, while making the `actions` namespace an _implementation_ detail rather than something users need to know about.

 This does mean that actions can once again collide with actual lifecycle and